Skip to navigation Skip to content

 The Extraordinary Assistance Fund (EAF) helps cover the costs of goods and/or services to assist with activities of daily living, impacted as a direct result of their thalidomide-related injuries.

-The Resources page has a link to more information on the Department of Health and Aged Care program guidelines, and a link to the EAF claim form.
+The Resources page contains links to the Department of Health, Disability and Ageing program guidelines and the EAF claim form.

 Health Care Assistance Fund

-The Health Care Assistance Fund (HCAF) helps cover out of pocket health care costs that are directly associated with thalidomide-related injuries.
+The Health Care Assistance Fund (HCAF) helps cover out of pocket health care costs that are likely consequence of their thalidomide-related injuries.

-The Resources page has a link to more information on the Department of Health and Aged Care program guidelines, and a link to the HCAF claim form.
+The Resources page contains links to the Department of Health, Disability and Ageing program guidelines and the HCAF claim form.

 Note: the EAF and HCAF forms will be available for claiming from the 29 March 2021.
 However, the survivors can backdate claims from 1 July 2020.